HomeTravel GuideUzbekistan SightsKhiva SightsAllakuli Khan Madrasah

 Current Status

-Today, the Allakuli Khan Madrasah stands as a testament to Khiva's architectural grandeur and educational legacy.
-While it no longer functions as a religious school, the building has been repurposed to house a handicraft center, allowing visitors to appreciate traditional Uzbek crafts within a historical setting.
+Today, the Allakuli Khan Madrasah continues to stand as a striking monument to Khiva’s architectural legacy and its role as a beacon of learning on the Silk Road.
+Although it no longer functions as a religious school, the historic building has been thoughtfully repurposed as a handicraft center, allowing visitors to explore traditional Uzbek arts and crafts within its atmospheric halls.

 Editable Title